a4my/a4my/README.md

 Despite not having a degree in computer science, I compensate with a lifetime training in discovering and self-learning new things as well as adapting quickly to new situations and roles, which I believe to be core skills of being a developer.
 I also consider myself as being adaptable, determined, resilient, rigorous and details oriented.

-Finally, I'm used to working remotely or on site, on my own or as part of a team and I'm happy to relocate to anywhere in the UK to better suit the needs of a role.
 </details>

 ---